antonellocontini/LogisticAgent/README.md

 Inside the script there are many parameters that can be configured:

 The `ALG` parameter sets which agents algorithm to run:
-* `OnlineAgent` implements the online allocation and planning algorithm
+* `OnlineDCOPAgent` implements the online allocation and planning algorithm
 * `OnlineCentralizedAgent` is used in conjunction with two different centralized approaches (one with optimal allocation and the other with a greedy strategy)

 The `TP_NAME` parameter sets the task planner:
-* `OnlineTaskPlanner` must be used together with `OnlineAgent`
+* `OnlineDCOPTaskPlanner` must be used together with `OnlineDCOPAgent`
 * `OnlineGlobalTaskPlanner` and `OnlineGreedyTaskPlanner` must be used with `OnlineCentralizedAgent` and they implements the two approaches aforementioned.

 The `GEN` parameter sets how the tasks are generated: